iay/omnifocus-automation-examples/README.md

 * A task with "☀️ Today" is demoted back to the first level by having that tag replaced by "▶️ Next".

-This plugin _works_ on iOS, but it's probably easiest to just use the Flag and Tag swipe actions there.
+This plugin _works_ on iOS, and is reasonably convenient to use on the iPad because the automation menu icon appears in most of the contexts you'd want to apply this plugin.
+On the iPhone, though, the automation menu icon isn't present in a lot of situations: until that changes, it's probably easiest to swipe right on individual tasks and use the "Tag" and "Flag" actions.
+This is one reason why I use "☀️ Today" as my forecast tag.

 [OmniFocus]: https://www.omnigroup.com/omnifocus
 [The Omni Group]: https://www.omnigroup.com